JorgePe/CodatexRFID-ev3dev/README.md

 Everything here was based on available code from NXC, LeJOS and RobotC for NXT/EV3.
 Thanks for your work, guys!
 Thanks also to David Lechner that corrected my first cable.
 Despite lots of pictures, pin2 **IS NOT** Ground.

+To use the Codatex RFID Sensor:
+- connect the cable adapter to one of the EV3 input ports
+- configure the port for 'other-i2c' mode

+NOTE: My scripts assume Input Port 1 is used.

+I2C operations work fine with a normal cable so it's always possible to read Vendor, Serial Number, etc. All tag readings will return 0 and the sensor LED will never blick.